oomlout/oomlout_oomp_builder/navigation/hardware/bearing/16000_series/16005_size/25_mm_id_47_mm_od_8_mm_depth/part/readme.md

-# Hardware Bearing 16000 Series 16005 Size 25 mm Id 47 mm Od 8 mm Depth
+# Hardware Bearing 16000 Series 16005 Size 25 mm ID 47 mm OD 8 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base